Mikahael/PCModderServerFiles-FINAL/README.md

  To disable, type ?floater or same command again, During daytime, floater is regular/landmine floater, During night time, floater is PC floater

+~ To whomsoever this may concern, all rights to PCMODDER/PC231392/Mikahael, as the license states.